-As this is often a sensitive issue, it’s good business practice to understand how to handle the situation sensitively.
+When an incident occurs, it’s almost always a sensitive issue.
+So, it’s good practice to understand how to handle the situation sensitively as an employer.

 What is time off for dependants?